xlab-si/xopera-docs/docs/saas.rst

 xOpera SaaS
 ***********

-The Software as a Service edition of xOpera is available at `xopera-radon.xlab.si`_.
+The Software as a Service edition of xOpera is available at `saas-xopera.xlab.si/ui/`_.

 It is a multi-user service offering all capabilities of the console-based ``opera``, providing all of its functionalities as a service of Web 3.0 where you can interact with it through the browser, or an API, if you so desire.